 Inverted Nipple Surgery

 Inverted nipples (or nipple retraction) are commonly caused by an excess of breast tissue and a tightening of internal milk ducts, which results in a visible retraction of the nipples.
-Inverted nipples can also be caused by some kind of physical damage or trauma, or may even be present from birth.
+Inverted nipples can also be caused by physical damage or trauma, or may even be present from birth.
 They may appear flat or as an “inny”, being quite concave.

 No matter the cause, our specialists are ready to speak with you concerning an initial consultation and moving forward with the procedure.